star-haven/docs/starrod/tutorials/GettingStarted/02_How_to_create_your_mod.md

 ## The Mod Directory Explained

-The mod directory created and populated by Star Rod contains several folders you’ll need for creating your romhack.
-Generally, scripts are modified using patch files, and not by editing the source files of maps and battle scripting.
+The mod directory created and populated by Star Rod contains several folders you'll need for creating your romhack.
+For some of the files in here you can use the editors provided by Star Rod mentioned above.
+Scripts, which control how maps and battles behave, have no editor associated with them and have to be edited by hand.
+Those scripts are modified using patch files, and not by editing the source files of maps and battles directly.
 The files in the `src` directories are for quick reference only, instead create patch files in the respective patch directories. `xml` files and images are edited in-place however, instead of writing patch files for them.

+The directories within the mod directory are the following:

 ```plain
 /map/src/        Source files of maps scripts and editor map files